Klaviyo vs Mailchimp: Which Is Better for Ecommerce in 2026?

 Winner: Klaviyo—better for precision testing and behavioral optimization; Mailchimp—superior for multivariate testing at scale.

 Klaviyo’s drag-and-drop builder connects directly to your ecommerce data.
-You can drop in dynamic product feeds, pricing, personalized blocks—all without leaving the email editor.
+You can drop in dynamic product feeds, pricing, personalized blocks—all without leaving Klaviyo’s email builder.

 Their Universal Content feature’s pretty handy.
 Edit a footer or brand section once, and every email picks it up automatically.
 If you know HTML, you can embed custom code with data binding.
 Conditional visibility rules let you show or hide entire sections based on who’s receiving the email.

-Mailchimp’s builder puts ease and visual flexibility first.
+Mailchimp’s email builder puts ease and visual flexibility first.
 There’s a Creative Assistant that uses AI to generate branded assets, and Dynamic Content rules let you control what shows up based on subscriber tags or groups.
-Product sync works in real-time for connected stores, but the product block’s got limits—you can’t edit variants or add complex logic without getting into the code.
+Product sync works in real-time for connected stores, but the product blocks have limits—you can’t edit variants or add complex logic without getting into the code.

 That said, the pre-styled templates and responsive layouts, plus the brand kit, make it fast to create something polished.
-The user-friendly interface makes it one of the popular tools for marketers who don’t want to mess with code.
+This makes Mailchimp’s email builder especially appealing for non-technical teams.
+Plus, the user-friendly interface makes it one of the most popular tools for marketers who don’t want to mess with code.

 Feature